 However, Rabbi Wise’s family history said that his Weiss family lived in Drmoul, so I decided to check there also.
 Using Alex Calzareth’s map, I find that Drmoul is 51 km south from Lomnicka, and in the Pilsner Kreis.
 In 1793, there were 25 families living in the village of Drmoul.
 The first three listed have the surname Mayer.
 The next is the widow of Markus Weiss.
 But the very next entry, I noticed, was named Josaias Doctor.

 This was my first clue.
 Josaias Doctor in Drmoul sounded suspiciously close to Rabbi Weiss’ grandfather Dr. Isaiah.
-Doctor is not a common surname in Bohemia and must have denoted Isaiah’s profession.
+Doctor is not a common surname in Bohemia and may have denoted Isaiah’s profession.
 My next step was to take a look at the Familianten book records for Drmoul to see if I could find out more about Josaias/Isaiah Doctor.

 In 1726, due the order of the Habsburg ruler Charles VI, the number of Jewish families was limited by quota to 8,541 in Bohemia and 5,106 in Moravia.
 To enforce this quota (or numerus clausus), a so-called Familianten order was issued.
 According to this order, only the first-born son of each Jewish family was given permission to marry (called a copulatio consensus).
 The permits could also be sold if there were no son to inherit them.
 This draconian Familianten order was in force until 1848.
 As a result, many Jews who could not obtain marriage permits emigrated from Bohemia and Moravia.
 Those who stayed often married only religiously, and as a result their children were recorded as illegitimate in official records.